owasp-dep-scan/dep-scan/contrib/GUI_README.md

-## Enabling GUI mode for Dep-Scan
+## Enabling GUI mode for dep-scan

-Dep-Scan can be run in GUI mode by passing the `--gui` or `-g` flag to the command line.
+dep-scan can be run in GUI mode by passing the `--gui` or `-g` flag to the command line.
 This will open a new window with the GUI and show the available input options.

 The code to enable the GUI is present at: https://github.com/saketjajoo/dep-scan/commit/27c397bb551ada79bfc344d39399a896ecd38cef.